AdilShamim8/Prompt-Engineering/AI Prompt for Business/AI Prompt Engineering for Business.md

 - **Why it works:** Clear task, details, role.[^11][^10]
 - **Use Case:** Quarterly reviews.
 - **Expert Variation:**
->Model impact of each cost-saving option on net profits over 3 years; present results with risk factors and implementation feasibility.
+>Model the impact of each cost-saving option on net profits over 3 years; present results with risk factors and implementation feasibility.

 ***